Diego Meijide

-Diego Martín Meijide Blanco (born May 9, 1976, in Montevideo) is a Spanish Association football player, currently (as of 2012) playing for CD Eldense in Tercera División - Group 6.
+Diego Martín Meijide Blanco (born May 9, 1976, in Montevideo) is an Uruguayan Association football player.
+He also holds Spanish citizenship.
+His main position is central defender.

+Clubs career

 In the 2007–08 season he played for Real Oviedo, the champions of the region of Asturias (winners of the Trofeo Principado in 2007).

-Signed from F.C.
-Torrevieja, with whom he played for five seasons, he was player of the season at that club in all five of those seasons.
+Signed from CD Torrevieja in 2006, with whom he played for five seasons, he was player of the season at that club in all five of those seasons.
+He rejoined the club in July 2010.

-He is the main position central defender.
+In March 2012, he left CD Torrevieja for Elche Ilicitano.

 In July 2012, he signed for CD Eldense.
+He left the club in December 2012.